SriKrishna74/MINI-PROJECTS/README.md

 # MINI-PROJECTS
-Hi, In this Repository  I have attached my mini projects done by me
+Hi, In this Repository  I have attached my mini projects.